Finhabits Reviews - How It Works, Advantages & Disadvantages

 “I founded Finhabits to address a very real threat to Americans: the retirement crisis.
 When nearly half of all working-age households don’t have any retirement savings, it’s clear that the traditional financial services industry is failing us,” Garcia said.
 “Quality investment advice isn’t accessible to everyone, and this is why Finhabits exists.”

-Garcia also notes on the Finhabits website he has a particular interest in helping the Latino community build their retirement.
-As a result, the company’s website is the only one of the major robo-advisors we’ve reviewed that has an option for reading the site and watching FAQ videos in Spanish.
+Garcia also notes on the Finhabits website that he has a particular interest in helping the Latino community build their retirement.
+As a result, the company’s website is the only one of the significant robo-advisors we’ve reviewed that has an option for reading the site and watching FAQ videos in Spanish.
 The app is available in Spanish, too.

 As you read through this review, remember that we want to equip you to make an informed decision about which robo-advisor is best for you.